 Both the Echo Dot and Echo Flex are incredible little devices, simply because they bring the magic of Amazon’s Alexa voice assistant to your home.
 With a simple command, you can control your home’s smart appliances and light fixtures, or conjure up a favorite tune.
 You can communicate with friends and family using the device’s built-in calling feature and perform the standard set of tasks, setting timers, alarms, and reminders, on any of Amazon’s Alexa devices with ease.
 As usual, you can also add on Alexa skills to devices to expand their overall capabilities.
 But, when it comes to tricks, Echo Flex does go a step further.

 Beyond being a smaller, and cheaper, Echo device, the Flex packs a few tricks of its own.
 Mainly, the device can use Amazon’s new optional accessories.
-For only a bit more money, you can purchase a smart motion sensor or smart night light that plugs into the USB port on the bottom of your Echo Flex.
+For only a bit more money, you can purchase aor that plugs into the USB port on the bottom of your Echo Flex.
 Using these attachments, you can set lights to automatically turn on when someone enters the room or engage the nightlight at dusk.
 When any accessories don’t use the USB port, you can also use it as a charging port for smartphones or other devices.

-Echo Dot isn’t entirely left out when it comes surprises; there are two other versions, as we mentioned before — theand the .
+Echo Dot isn’t entirely left out when it comes to surprises.
+There are two other versions, as we mentioned before — the Echo Dot Kids Edition.
+The speaker even includes a two-year warranty that covers any damage from the kids.and the .
 While the clock is self-explanatory, the Kids Edition offers additional content for kids.
 Each Echo Dot Kids Edition can access only kid-friendly skills.
 Additionally, parents can set daily time limits and review activities.
 Want to remove explicit songs from your kids’ music service?
-The task is easily done with the Echo Dot Kids Edition; it even includes a two-year warranty that covers any damage from the kids.
+The task is easily done with the

 Pricing and availability

-Both the Amazon Echo Dot and Echo Flex are currently available.
-Echo Dot is priced at an MSRP of $50, but can commonly be found for only $30.
-The Kids Edition is priced at $80 but can be widely found at $50, and the Dot with clock comes in at $60 (commonly available for $40).
+Right now, the Echo Dot is only available for pre-order.
+The device officially launches on October 22.
+The pre-order is $50.
+If you’re looking for a deal, you can currently nab thefor $39.
+The new Kids Edition is priced at $59 but can be widely found at $50, and the new Dot with clock comes in at $60.
 On the other hand, Echo Flex is cheaper, priced at an MSRP of $25, but typically on sale for less than $18.
-If you want an Echo Flex with an accessory, you can pick up theor combo kit for around $32 with a standard price of $40.
+If you want an Echo Flex with an accessory, you can pick up the or combo kit for around $32 with a standard price of $40.
 Both Echo devices are excellent, but we do give a thumbs up to the Echo Flex for its seemingly impossible pricing — an entire Alexa device for around $20.

 If you want an Amazon Echo device, both of these options will bring Alexa to your home, but the deciding factor will likely be whether or not you want to listen to music, and how much you care about counter space.
-If music is in your mind’s eye, then go with the Echo as it presents a solid option for rocking out.
-Otherwise, if you have absolutely no counter space or want Alexa in a spot such as the walkway, Echo Flex comes in as an attractive option that fits on the wall.
+If music is in your mind’s eye, then go with theas it presents a solid option for rocking out.
+Otherwise, if you have absolutely no counter space or want Alexa in a spot such as the walkway, comes in as an attractive option that fits on the wall.

-Lastly, if you have kids, you’ll likely want to opt for the Echo Kids Edition with its additional features aimed at children and parents.
+Lastly, if you have kids, you’ll likely want to opt for thewith its additional features aimed at children and parents.
 Home automation users, however, might find strong use cases for the Echo Flex’s built-in motion sensor and night light.
 Then again, you can always purchase separate motion sensors for your Echo Dot.